Privacy Consulting Services

 In addition to generic privacy legislation, legislated privacy torts exist in British Columbia, Saskatchewan, Manitoba and Newfoundland and Labrador, allowing individuals to sue for invasions of privacy even if there are no financial repercussions.
 Other provinces do not have legislated privacy torts, but in 2011 the Ontario Court of Appeal created a tort of "intrusion upon seclusion" for severe invasions of privacy.
 This tort has since been recognized in other provinces.

-Effective in May 2018, the EU's General Data Protection Regulation (GDPR) imposes strict privacy requirements on any organization doing business with EU residents.
+The EU's General Data Protection Regulation (GDPR) imposes strict privacy requirements on any organization doing business with EU residents.
 The regulation, which is more prescriptive than any other privacy law, requires that subject organizations take specific actions for compliance, which may require modifications to existing business processes.
 Excela can assist Canadian organizations in planning for GDPR compliance.